Paula Abdul: Early life

-Abdul was born in San Fernando, California, to Jewish parents.
-Abdul's father, Harry Abdul, is of Syrian Jewish heritage and was born in Aleppo, Syria, raised in Brazil and emigrated to the United States.
-Her mother, Lorraine (Rykiss), was a concert pianist, from Minnedosa, Manitoba.
+Abdul was born in San Fernando, California.
+She is Jewish: her father, Harry Abdul, is of Syrian Jewish heritage and was born in Aleppo, Syria, raised in Brazil and emigrated to the United States.
+Her mother, Lorraine (Rykiss), was a concert pianist of Jewish heritage, from Minnedosa, Manitoba, Canada.
 Abdul has an older sister named Wendy.
 As an avid dancer, Abdul was inspired towards a show business career by Gene Kelly in the film Singin' in the Rain.

 Abdul began taking dance lessons at an early age in ballet, jazz, and tap.
 She attended Van Nuys High School, where she was a cheerleader and an honor student.
 At 15, she received a scholarship to a dance camp near Palm Springs, and in 1978, appeared in a low-budget independent musical film, Junior High School.
 In 1980, she graduated from Van Nuys High School.
 Abdul studied broadcasting at the California State University, Northridge.
 During her freshman year, she was selected from a pool of 700 candidates for the cheerleading squad of the Los Angeles Lakers NBA basketball team—the famed Laker Girls.
 Within a year, she became head choreographer.
 She remained with the Laker Girls until 1986.

 Career

 1982–1986: Career beginnings

-Abdul was discovered by The Jacksons, after a few of the band members had watched her while attending a Los Angeles Lakers game.
+Abdul was discovered by the Jacksons, after a few of the band members had watched her while attending a Los Angeles Lakers game.
 She was signed to do the choreography for the video to their single "Torture".
 Abdul recalled feeling intimidated by having to tell the Jacksons how to dance, stating that she was "not quite sure how [she] got through that."
-The success of the choreography in the video led to Abdul's career as choreographer of music videos, notably Janet Jackson's "What Have You Done for Me Lately", "Nasty" and "Control" videos.
+The success of the choreography in the video led to Abdul's career as choreographer of music videos, notably Janet Jackson's "What Have You Done for Me Lately", "Nasty", "When I Think of You" and "Control" videos.
 It was also due to the success of the video that Abdul was chosen to be the choreographer for the Jacksons' Victory tour.
 Abdul also choreographed sequences for the giant keyboard scene involving Tom Hanks's character in Big (1988).